FlyN-Nick/twentyonepilots_new_vid_notifier/README.md

 1. Navigate to the root directory of your local copy of this repo.
 2. Run ```python3 .\notifier.py```.
 There are lots of optional arguments, run ```python3 .\notifier.py -h``` for help.

+Troubleshooting:

+This script will not work if you do not have chrome version 91.
+If so, get the appropiate chromedriver.exe from [here](https://chromedriver.chromium.org/downloads) and replace it.
+Or, if you would like to use a different browser, get its appropiate webdriver and modify the code.

 If you end up using this, please consider giving me a ⭐!